 Led by the silliness of the Beach Party pix, the studios had been gingerly creeping up on the changing mores.
 007 brought the casual sex, and a slew of serious political thrillers greased skids away from status quo.
-1964s A Hard Days Night proved there was potential gold in long hair and nose-thumbing convention.
+1964s A Hard Day’s Night proved there was potential gold in long hair and nose-thumbing convention.
 1965s I’ll Take Sweden had Establishment Front Man Bob Hope start barbing with Tuesday Weld and Frankie Avalon (already on the way to Outsville).
 The truly strange Lord Love A Duck (Weld, wilder) plopped into 1966 along with the less lovey antics of The Wild Angels.
-1967 blew the gates open: The Graduate, Bonnie And Clyde, The President’s Analyst, The Trip, Don’t Make Waves.
-In that group, languishing at the bottom, with terrible reviews and catastrophic receipts (it came in a choking 125th of the years releases ) was this unbaked hash brownie, directed by Elliot Silverstein, co-written by Frank Pierson.
+1967 blew the gates open with The Graduate, Bonnie And Clyde, The President’s Analyst, The Trip and Don’t Make Waves.
+In that group, languishing at the bottom, with terrible reviews and catastrophic receipts (a choking 125th place) was this unbaked hash brownie, directed by Elliot Silverstein, co-written by Frank Pierson.
 Silverstein was fresh off a hit with the cheeky Cat Ballou.
 Pierson wrote that one, had decent TV credits and pulled off one of ’67s best scripts, encapsulating a generations skepticism in one line for Cool Hand Luke.*

 Whatever director and writer brought to the table for ‘Cat and ‘Luke went AWOL with this mess, along with the talents of Anthony Quinn, George Maharis, Michael Parks, Robert Walker Jr., Martha Hyer and Milton Berle.